mebeim/aoc/2019/README.md

 rules:

 1. Take the first 7 digits of the input as a number `N`.
-2. Repeat the input list of intgers 10000 (ten thousand) times.
+2. Repeat the input list of integers 10000 (ten thousand) times.
 3. After the 100th iteration, skip `N` digits of the result and take the next 8.

 As it turns out, repeating the list 10000 times makes things a little bit more